 In May 2017, the FASB issued ASU 2017-09, Compensation-Stock Compensation (Topic 718): Scope of Modification Accounting.
 The amendments provide guidance on determining which changes to the terms and conditions of share-based payment awards require an entity to apply modification accounting under Topic 718 Compensation-Stock Compensation.
-An entity should account for the effects of a modification unless all the following are met:

-1. The fair value (or calculated value or intrinsic value, if such an alternative measurement method is used) of the modified award is the same as the fair value (or calculated value or intrinsic value, if such an alternative measurement method is used) of the original award immediately before the original award is modified.
+An entity should account for the effects of a modification unless all the following are met: 1.
+The fair value (or calculated value or intrinsic value, if such an alternative measurement method is used) of the modified award is the same as the fair value (or calculated value or intrinsic value, if such an alternative measurement method is used) of the original award is modified.
 If the modification does not affect any of the inputs to the valuation technique that the entity uses to value the award, the entity is not required to estimate the value immediately before the original award is modified.
-3. The vesting conditions of the modified award as an equity instrument or a liability instrument is the same as the classification of the original award immediately before the original award is for annual periods, including interim periods within those annual periods, beginning after December 15, 2017.
+3. The classification of the modified award as an equity instrument or a liability instrument is the same as the classification of the original award ismediately before the original award ismediately before the original award ismediately before the original award immediately before the original award is modified.
+The ASU is effective for all entities for annual periods, including interim periods within those annual periods, beginning after December 15, 2017.
 Early adoption is permitted, including adoption in any interim period.
 The Company is currently assessing the impact that this standard will have on its consolidated financial statements.